 Tell EPA: Take nuclear support out of proposed carbon rule

-As proposed, the rule includes unnecessary and counterproductive support for existing and uneconomic reactors and provides encouragement for construction of new nuclear reactors as well.
+But as proposed, the rule also includes unnecessary and counterproductive support for existing and uneconomic nuclear reactors and provides encouragement for construction of new nuclear reactors as well.

 These provisions must be removed from the final rule.
 Your action is essential to achieve this goal.

-Please submit your comments to the EPA below, urging it to remove all support for nuclear power from the final version of its Clean Power Plan.
+Please submit your comments to the EPA below, urging the agency to increase its carbon reduction targets, but to remove all support for nuclear power from the final version of its Clean Power Plan.

 Please feel free to add your own comments and concerns to the sample comment language provided (some additional talking points are available here in pdf format).
 However, to ensure that the comments will be properly considered, the subject line of the comment submission cannot be changed.